soulripper13/hass-speedtest-ookla/README.md

 <img width="1043" alt="card-example" src="https://github.com/user-attachments/assets/87633825-55bc-4819-a67d-1a79030ad8a1" />

 ## Features
-- **Sensors for**:
+- **Comprehensive Sensors**:
   - **Ping** (ms): Measures latency.
   - **Download** (Mbit/s): Measures download speed.
   - **Upload** (Mbit/s): Measures upload speed.
   - **Jitter** (ms): Measures network stability by tracking variations in ping times.
   - **Server**: Displays the name and location of the speed test server used.
   - **ISP**: Shows the name of your Internet Service Provider.
-- **Flexible Testing**:
+- **Flexible Testing Options**:
-  - Choose the closest server or a specific server by ID.
+  - Choose the closest server automatically or select from the 10 nearest servers.
+  - Enter a specific server ID manually for precise testing.
-  - Run tests automatically at a configurable interval.
+  - Run tests automatically at a configurable interval (default: 24 hours).
-  - Disable automatic tests and run them on-demand via services or automations.
+  - Enable manual mode to run tests only on-demand via services or automations.
-- **Service to trigger tests**: `ookla_speedtest.run_speedtest`.
+- **User-Friendly Configuration**:
+  - Easy setup with step-by-step guidance and helpful descriptions for each option.
+  - Reconfigure anytime through the Home Assistant UI (Settings > Devices & Services > Ookla Speedtest > Configure).
+  - Automatic integration reload when settings are changed.
+- **Service Integration**: Trigger tests manually using `ookla_speedtest.run_speedtest` service.

+## Recent Updates

+### Version 1.1.7 (Latest)
+- **Fixed**: Resolved 500 Internal Server Error when clicking Configure button
+- **New**: Added user-friendly descriptions for all configuration options
+- **New**: Configuration changes now automatically reload the integration
+- **Improved**: Options flow now properly handles entry.options with fallback to entry.data for backwards compatibility
+- **Enhanced**: Better error messages and validation during setup

 ## Installation